IgniteUI/igniteui-documentation/topics/02_Controls/igSparkline/01_Adding/02_igSparkline_Adding_igSparkline_to_an_ASPNET_MVC_View.md

 The following topics provide additional information related to this topic.

-- [jQuery and ASP.NET MVC Helper API Links (igSparkline)](igSparkline-jQuery-and-ASPNET-MVC-API.html): This topic provides links to the API documentation for jQuery and ASP.NET MVC helper class for the `igSparkline` control.
+- [jQuery and MVC API Links (igSparkline)](igSparkline-jQuery-and-ASPNET-MVC-API.html): This topic provides links to the API documentation for jQuery and ASP.NET MVC helper class for the `igSparkline` control.

 - [Adding igSparkline to an HTML Document](igSparkline-Adding-igSparkline-to-an-HTML-Document.html): This topic explains how to add the `igSparkline` to an HTML page and bind to a JavaScript array.